The Gifts of Strangers

 The same can be said for the Farmer Q&A Panel during the Author Experience.
 All of the farmers who came to answer our questions were well-educated, well-spoken, and ready to have an open and honest discussion.
 Moreover, it was abundantly clear that each and every farmer was dedicated to feeding the world and being a steward of the land.
 None of this should have surprised me since I live in a farming community and see these traits in my neighbors and my own family.
 However, to see this as the prevailing theme across states and generations and type of farming was profound.
 The bottom line is this: As farmers, we care about the food we grow because we eat it, too.
 We care about the land we farm on because it is our home and, hopefully, the home of our families for generations to come.
 Even though most of our consumers are strangers, we recognize and value the connection we share through our food.

 Several cranberry conversations with strangers later, I made my way home to the marsh from Detroit.
 I brought back much more than just my notes, though.
 The On the Farm Author Experience was a wonderful reminder that the gifts of strangers can take many forms: in the knowledge we share, in the connections we make, and in the food we eat.
 I look forward to discovering what gift I’ll give or receive from a stranger the next time I find myself on another airplane.

-Get Lisl's Book, Time for Cranberries
+Get Lisl's Books, Right This Very Minute & Time for Cranberries

 Read more inspiration about telling the story of agriculture.